wholder/LaserCut/README.md

 ## Requirements
 The current code and runnable Jar file now requires Java 9, or later.
 I wrote LaserCut on a Mac Pro using the _Community_ version of [IntelliJ IDEA from JetBrains](https://www.jetbrains.com/idea/) and OS X is the only environment where I have extensively tested and used LaserCut .
 However, as the code is nearly 100% Java, it should also run on MS Windows and Linux systems.
 One exception is JSSC (Java Simple Serial Connector), which contains low-level, native drivers, but JSSC is only needed to talk to GRBL-based laser cutters.
 Feel free to report any issues you discover.
 I'll do my best, when time permits, to investigate them, but I cannot guarantee fixes, timely or otherwise.
-### Issue with JSSC and Java 9, or later on 64 bit Windows 10
+### Issue with JSSC 2.8.0 and Java 9, or later on 64 bit Windows 10
-There is a possible issue with Java 9, or later when running on 64 bit Windows 10 with the portion of the code that depended on JSSC, which is the GRBL-based "Mini Laser" driver.
-The problem seems tb be with the JSSC 64 bit DLL, but it still under investigation.
+There is an issue with a JSSC's `jSSC-2.8_x86_64.dll` driver when using Java 9, or later on a 64 bit Windows 10.
+If this problem is detected, the GRBL-based "Mini Laser" feature is now automatically disabled so the rest of LaserCut's features can still be used.
+Note: once disable, you must reenable the Mini Laser using the Preferences dialog to retry initializing JSSC 2.8.0.
 # Important Note
 LaserCut uses the Java Language's reflection and object serialization features to store and load design files.
 This means that future versions of LaserCut may introduce changes that make LaserCut unable to read design files saved by older versions.
 I'm trying to code in a way that avoid this, but I can make no guarantees about future compatability with older saved files.
 ## Basic Features